saunack/MobileNetv2-SSD/README.md

 # MobileNetv2-SSD
 An end-to-end implementation of the MobileNetv2+SSD architecture in Keras from scratch for learning purposes.
+Datasets are created using MNIST to give an idea of working with bounding boxes for SSD.

 ## Getting started
 The python notebook lists all the code required for running the model.
 The code is commented for ease of understanding and also highlights some key points which need to be taken care of while creating the model.<br>